Why Trademark Registration is important for already running business?

 3. Filing the Registration Application of your brand name

 There are two ways to file your registration application.
 Either you can file manually or online.
-Under manually, you have to visit at any Registrar of Trademarks with trademark application and all relevant documents and in 15-20 days you will receive an acknowledgment receipt.
-But, in case of online registration you will immediately receive an acknowledgement receipt.
+Under manually, you have to visit at any Registrar of Trademarks with trademark application and all relevant documents and in 15-20 days, you will receive an acknowledgement receipt.
+But, in case of online registration, you will immediately receive an acknowledgement receipt.

 4. Examining Registration Application

 Once the application has filed, then the governed authority examines the application regarding the prior registrations and checks whether it compiles by the law or not.
 If any dispute/ conflict arise in the application, it will not proceed further.